WHAT IS A PODCAST? DIFFERENCE BETWEEN PODCAST AND RADIO

 Now that you have got a better idea of what is a podcast, are you planning to start a podcast of your own?

-If you are still dubious on how can podcasts be useful, I have got you covered in the blog 12 Reasons to start a podcast.
+If you are still dubious on how can podcasts be useful, check out the reasons to start a podcast.

 A podcast is a good medium to present your thoughts in front of the world and dominate content marketing strategies.
 Do not think much and launch your podcast soon.